The ‘Death Curve’ for subscription brands

 How to grow referral rates

 We can confidently predict that you probably have a refer-a-friend incentive.
 But you are probably not achieving viral growth.
 That may be because your incentive is not that… enticing.
+Referral programs are typically installed in most subscription businesses, but their effectiveness depends on how well they are executed.

 So here is how you can do it.
+These strategies can be carried out by your marketing teams to maximize results.

 Make your referrals feel unique.